Clicky

 How Phobias Begin.

-Another way phobias can happen is where we encounter something quite harmless at a time when we’re already feeling very stressed and frightened for some other reason.
+Phobias can happen where we encounter something harmless at a time when we’re already frightened for some other reason.
 The brain links the two experiences so closely that in future, we respond to the harmless experience as if it was the other thing.
-For instance, suppose a child is brought to hospital following an injury.
-He is frightened and in pain.
-If there happen to be several other children in the ward who are being sick, the child’s brain may link the thought of vomiting with the memory of pain and fear.
+For instance, suppose a child goes to hospital following an injury.
+He is scared and in pain.
+Suppose there happen to be several other children in the ward who are being sick.
+The child’s brain may link the thought of vomiting with the memory of pain and fear.
 This could trigger emetophobia which is the fear of vomiting.

 Often people cannot remember any specific incident which triggered their phobia.
 This could be because it happened at a very young age before the memory had properly developed.
-But that’s no problem, because a phobia can still be treated effectively even if we do not know how it occurred.
+But that’s no problem.
+We can still treat a phobia effectively even if we do not know how it occurred.

 The Inner “Part” Which Keeps Us Safe.

 When a phobia arises, a part of our mind takes on the job of keeping us away from the scary experience.
 It’s as if we say to that part: “You make sure that never ever happens again!”
 And that part responds by creating a programme of behaviour to fulfil its mission.
-Unfortunately that programme is created using only the knowledge and ability which we possessed at that age when the phobia began.
-As an adult we have far more resources and knowledge to keep us safe, but the protective “part” of our mind doesn’t know that.
+Unfortunately we created that programme using only the knowledge and ability which we possessed at that age when the phobia began.
+As an adult we have far more resources and knowledge to keep us safe.
+But the protective “part” of our mind doesn’t know that.
 It still works with a child-like outlook.

 The Role of Avoidance.